 A return initiated for a reason that indicates the item was not as described

-An eBay Money Back Guarantee or PayPal Purchase Protection case opened for an item not received or an item not as described
+An eBay Money Back Guarantee request or PayPal Purchase Protection case opened for an item not received or an item not as described

 Seller-initiated transaction cancellation